MaurizioFD/MaurizioFD.github.io/_pages/about.md

 **Quantum Computing Lab** Our PhD course on <a href="http://recsys.deib.polimi.it/2020-21-applied-quantum-machine-learning-polimi/" target="_blank">Applied Quantum Machine Learning</a> at Politecnico di Milano is concluded.
 {: .notice}

+**Published on Nature Scientific Reports!** Our paper <a href="https://www.nature.com/articles/s41598-022-10169-0" target="_blank">"Evaluating the job shop scheduling problem on a D-wave quantum annealer"</a> has been published on Nature Scientific Reports!
+{: .notice}

 **Published on ACM TOIS!** Our paper <a href="https://dl.acm.org/doi/10.1145/3434185" target="_blank">"A Troubling Analysis of Reproducibility and Progress in Recommender Systems Research"</a> has been published on ACM TOIS!
 {: .notice}